zumazui123-creator/volleyball/README.md

 You can control the agent on the right using the arrow keys, or the agent on the left using (A, W, D).

-Similarly, `test_pixel.py` allows you to play in the pixelated environment, and `test_atari.py` lets you play the game by observing the preprocessed stacked frames (84px x 84px x 4 frames) typically done for Atari RL agents:
+Similarly, `scripts/test/test_pixel.py` allows you to play in the pixelated environment, and `scripts/test/test_atari.py` lets you play the game by observing the preprocessed stacked frames (84px x 84px x 4 frames) typically done for Atari RL agents:

 <p align="left">
   <img width="50%" src="https://media.giphy.com/media/W3NItV6PINmbgUFKPf/giphy.gif"></img>
   <br/><i>Atari gym wrappers combine 4 frames as one observation.</i>
 </p>

+## Training Agents

+The `training` directory contains scripts for training agents using different methods like PPO, CMA-ES, and GA.
+The `TRAINING.md` file provides a detailed tutorial on how to train agents using these methods.

+Here is a summary of the training process:

+*   **Train against baseline policy:** You can train an agent to play against the built-in baseline policy using PPO or CMA-ES.
+*   **Self-Play:** You can train agents to play against a version of itself, so they can become incrementally better players over time.
+*   **Cooperative Self-Play:** You can train agents to cooperate with each other to achieve some mutually beneficial game state.

+For more details, please refer to the [TRAINING.md](docs/TRAINING.md) tutorial.

 ## Environments